 Edinburgh is the capital of Scotland.
 The whole city is a world cultural heritage.It feels like a shuttle between modern and medieval times.Wonderful art festivals, rich history and natural landscapes are all fascinating; Christmas markets and New Year's activities are the highlights of British winter tourism.

-From 78 to 84 AD, the Roman army arrived in Edinburgh and began a long-term struggle with the aboriginal Celtic tribe, fighting for more than a hundred years.
-At the time, the Celtic tribe controlled the entire Forth River valley and now the perimeter of Edinburgh Castle.
-Until 211 AD, the Romans returned to the south of Hadrain's Wall and left the UK in 410 AD.
+From 78 to 84 AD, the Roman army arrived in Edinburgh and began a long confrontation with the indigenous Celtic tribe, fighting for more than a century.
+In 211 AD, the Romans returned to the south of Hadrain's Wall and retreated in 410 AD, leaving the United Kingdom.

-In the 18th century Georgian era, Edinburgh continued to develop its economy and construction, and was committed to becoming a city with a "neoclassical" form.
-Its architecture was recognized by the United Nations World Heritage in 1995 as a culture.
-The high value and historical significance of preservation.
-For this reason, the medieval fortress is now visible in the Old Town of Edinburgh, and the neoclassical New Town has 18th-century architecture.
+In the 18th century, the Georgian era continued to develop its economy and construction, and was committed to becoming a city with a "neoclassical" form.
+Its architecture was recognized by the United Nations World Cultural Heritage in 1995 as a cultural preservation High value and historical significance.

 Saturday 9:00-17:00|Sunday 13:00-17:00 (all year)

 Monday to Friday | 9:00-19:00 (May to September)

 Monday to Friday|9:00-17:00 (10-April)